 Keep reading to discover what an Agile coach is, the benefits they provide, and whether or not this career is right for you.

-An Agile coach, also known as a delivery coach in some cases, teaches companies about Agile project management and how to use it.
+An Agile coach, also known as a delivery coach in some cases, teaches companies about Agile project management, Agile personas, and how to use them.
 They also implement large structural changes and workflow processes so that teams become measurably more efficient.

 In case you didn’t already know, Agile project management is a project management philosophy that encourages continuous delivery, improvement of processes, and adapting to change.
 Agile Scrum teams typically work in short timescales called sprints.

 Each sprint has a defined set of tasks and a deadline of about two to four weeks.
 Teams take time in between each sprint to understand what went well and what could have gone better.
 They then apply these lessons to the next sprint, and the cycle repeats itself.

 Customers or project stakeholders may also provide feedback at regular intervals.
 This makes collecting requests more meaningful and actionable.

 Agile project management makes it easy to deal with changes and improve processes throughout an entire organization.
 As you can probably imagine, this system enhances projects’ success rate and their adaptability by a significant amount.
 In fact, 60% of companies experience revenue and profit growth after adopting the Agile principles.